KB Home (NYSE:KBH) Stock Holdings Increased by Boston Common Asset Management LLC

 Wall Street Analysts Forecast Growth

 A number of equities analysts recently commented on KBH shares.
-Raymond James downgraded KB Home from a “strong-buy” rating to a “market perform” rating in a report on Friday, October 21st.
-Bank of America downgraded KB Home from a “buy” rating to a “neutral” rating and set a $34.00 price target on the stock. in a report on Thursday, August 25th.
+Barclays dropped their price objective on KB Home from $43.00 to $41.00 and set an “overweight” rating on the stock in a report on Thursday, September 22nd.
+Bank of America downgraded KB Home from a “buy” rating to a “neutral” rating and set a $34.00 price objective on the stock. in a report on Thursday, August 25th.
+KeyCorp upgraded KB Home from an “underweight” rating to a “sector weight” rating in a report on Monday, September 19th.
 Evercore ISI lowered their price target on KB Home from $50.00 to $46.00 and set an “outperform” rating on the stock in a report on Thursday, September 22nd.
-StockNews.com began coverage on KB Home in a report on Wednesday, October 12th.
-They set a “hold” rating on the stock.
-Finally, Barclays lowered their price target on KB Home from $43.00 to $41.00 and set an “overweight” rating on the stock in a report on Thursday, September 22nd.
+Finally, Raymond James downgraded KB Home from a “strong-buy” rating to a “market perform” rating in a report on Friday, October 21st.
 One analyst has rated the stock with a sell rating, five have issued a hold rating and ten have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $39.00.

 Insider Buying and Selling